top of page

 Walk amid historic sandstone buildings

-Hot Springs boasts an enchanting downtown area with well-preserved historic buildings.
-The town's sandstone buildings are a prominent architectural feature.
+Hot Springs boasts an enchanting downtown area with historic sandstone buildings; many in the process of restoration.
+These original buildings are a prominent architectural feature of town and now house everything from homesteading stores to art galleries.
 The sandstone used in these structures is locally quarried and exhibits a warm, reddish-brown hue that complements the natural beauty of the area.

 Enjoy outdoor activities in a stunning landscape